 1. Introduction

 On behalf of Chevron Environmental Management Company for itself and on behalf of Kewanee Industries, Nokia of America Corporation (f/k/a Alcatel-Lucent USA Inc.), and Novartis Pharmaceuticals Corporation (collectively, the Group), Geosyntec Consultants (Geosyntec) has prepared this Feasibility Study Report (FS Report) for the Rolling Knolls Landfill Superfund Site (the Site) in Chatham, New Jersey.
-The purpose of this FS Report is to evaluate remedial alternatives for soil and groundwater based upon the remedial action objectives (RAOs) for the Site, and to conduct a detailed analysis of these alternatives based upon seven threshold and primary balancing criteria, including effectiveness, implementability, and cost.
+The purpose of this FS Report is to evaluate remedial alternatives for the landfill, soil hot spots and groundwater based upon the remedial action objectives (RAOs) for the Site, and to conduct a detailed analysis of these alternatives based upon seven threshold and primary balancing criteria, including effectiveness, implementability, and cost.

 The Site location is shown in Figure 1-1, and the Site features are shown in Figure 1-2.
 The Site was included on the National Priorities List in September 2003.
 The Group executed the Administrative Settlement Agreement and Order on Consent (Agreement) (Index No. II-CERCLA-02-2005-2034) with the United States Environmental Protection Agency (USEPA) in 2005.
 Between 2005 and 2007, investigation workplans were prepared and submitted to USEPA for review and approval.
 Beginning in 2007, the Group conducted field investigation activities in accordance with USEPA-approved work plans.